Trying to decide between hosting your website on WordPress CMS or Hubspot COS?

 Again, you can get all of those things in Plugin form for WordPress.
 However, that's a big stack of software that needs to work together.
 If any of them have an update that conflicts with code from another, your whole site can and will break.
 It's not uncommon.

 You're also responsible for keeping those plugins up to date.
-Since they have the capacity to break your website, it's recommended that you update one at a time.
+Since they can break your website, it's recommended that you update one at a time.
 This is another layer of time and money that isn't mentioned in the costs section.

 WINNER: Hubspot